-eLearnSecurity Web Application Penetration Tester (eWPT v1.0) is a certificate that provides you practical knowledge about how to conduct a penetration test on a web application.
-You learn the most common web application vulnerabilities, how they work and how you can exploit them such as SQL injection, XSS, unrestricted file upload and more.
+eLearnSecurity Web Application Penetration Tester (eWPT v1.0) is a certificate that provides you with practical knowledge about how to conduct a penetration test on a web application.
+You learn the most common web application vulnerabilities, how they work and how you can exploit them such as SQL injection, XSS, unrestricted file upload, and more.
 The certificate is focused on being practical, a hands-on keyboard approach where you have to get your hands dirty by doing labs.

 The eWPT exam itself consists of two parts, the first part is hacking the web application and finding as many vulnerabilities.
-They provide you a full week of access to the exam lab environment.
-The second part is writing a professional penetration test report, you have a week of time for this after the access to the exam lab has expired.
+They provide you with a full week of access to the exam lab environment.
+The second part is writing a professional penetration test report, you have a week for this after the access to the exam lab has expired.
 So in short, after starting your exam and gaining access to the exam lab, you have two full weeks to submit your report.
 Let’s dive into how I prepared for this exam.

-The course aims to provide you all the necessary skills to carry out a penetration test against modern web applications.
+The course aims to provide you with all the necessary skills to carry out a penetration test against modern web applications.
 The most widespread web application vulnerabilities are covered, such as:

 - XSS (stored, reflected, DOM)